jenicabarrientos/hypertension-prediction/README.md

 # hypertension-prediction
- In this study, the researcher uses Exploratory Data and Applied Classification Analysis to predict if whether or not a patient has a hypertension.
+ A machine learning project that predicts whether a patient has a hypertension based on an online dataset.